Shoutout to Cory Tucker for the loaner unit!

 Relaxed but yet still detailed and revealing.

-The only thing I can dock a point or two for is that the treble can sometimes get a tad fuzzy/metallic, but it’s almost not even worth mentioning because of how phenomenal the overall sound is.
+The only thing I can dock a point or two for is that the treble can sometimes get a tad fuzzy/metallic, which makes sense now that I look at a graph, but to me, it’s a minor nitpick because of how phenomenal the overall sound is.
 Still, you will notice it from time to time.

 SOUND SCORE: A